jcreamer898/universal-apps-lessons-from-the-trenches/README.md

-# Advanced WebPack
+# Universal Apps: Lessons from the Trenches

-Slides and demo for Advanced WebPack
+Slides and demo for a talk on universal apps.